WebizenAI/host-dev/README.md

 This is a work in progress.
 It is not ready for use.
 It is not ready for production.
 It is not ready for anything.
 It is a work in progress.

+There are various components which have been dumped into this repo.
+There are also a bunch of RWW / Solid related works that are located in the webizenRWW folder.

+The purpose of this repo is to provide a bunch of pieces and related works, that are thought to be usefully reviewed by people looking to contribute towards the devleopment of the first webizen implemenation.
+It is not intended to be used as a production system.
+It is not intended to be used as a development system.
+It is not intended to be used as anything.
+It is a work in progress.

 ## Webizen

 This is a set of packages that being developed to be used together to provide a web based server.
 It is a work in progress.